 The Pickering Fellowship Selection Panel judges each applicant based on a variety of different criteria.
 It seeks individuals who show clear interest in a Foreign Service career with the U.S. Department of State, along with a strong academic background, a commitment to service, leadership skills, financial need for graduate school, diverse interests in areas such as international affairs and government, cultural sensitivity, writing skills, and an ability to overcome obstacles.
-A good application introduces the individual to the panel and shows his/her unique motivations, experiences, accomplishments, and career goals.
+A good application introduces the individual to the panel and shows his/her unique motivations, experiences, accomplishments, and goals for a Foreign Service career.
 Thus, there is no specific formula for preparing a competitive application, as each applicant is unique.
 However, below are a few tips.

 1) Review all application requirements for the fellowship to ensure you are eligible and prepared.

 Applicants should review all requirements up front at the Pickering Program website (pickeringfellowship.org).
-The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and plans to attend a two-year graduate program.
+The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and plans to attend a two-year graduate program at a U.S. based institution.
 Applicants should make a plan to complete all aspects of the application on time.
 This will require steps such as securing letters of recommendation and transcripts, preparing graduate school applications, collecting financial data, and writing a statement of interest.
 The FAQ section of the website can answer many application questions.